-Our Compensation Committee is composed of Dr. Lerner (Chairman) and Messrs.
-Baron, and Paganelli.
-We believe that the composition and functioning of our Compensation Committee complies with all applicable requirements of the Sarbanes-Oxley Act of 2002, the NYSE, and the SEC's rules and regulations, including those regarding the independence of our Compensation Committee members.
+Our Compensation Committee is composed of Drs.
+Lerner (Chairman) and Krasno.
+Mr. Baron served on the Compensation Committee until January 23, 2017, and Dr. Krasno was appointed to the Compensation Committee on February 9, 2017.
+Mr. Paganelli served on the Compensation Committee until March 30, 2017.
+We believe that the composition and functioning of our Compensation Committee complies with all applicable requirements of the Sarbanes-Oxley Act of 2002, the NASDAQ, and the SEC's rules and regulations, including those regarding the independence of our Compensation Committee members.